 - Transfer in container.
 Scoop several small batch and add tsp olive oil after every scoop, ending with olive oil on top.

-You can adjust the consistency by adding more oil for a thinner hummus.
+You can adjust the consistency by adding more oil or water for a thinner hummus.